Change your details on the Register

 What do I do if I have changed my name?

 You must advise us if you change your name, or it is incorrectly recorded on the Register.
-You need to provide us with satisfactory evidence such as a certified true copy of your marriage certificate or deed poll.
+You can do this by completing the change of name form online.
+You will need to provide us with satisfactory evidence such as a certified true copy of your marriage certificate or deed poll.
 Officers of the Court, Notaries Public, and Justices of the Peace are authorised to certify photocopies of original documents.

 Having your correct name registered